-Beats Studio Buds+ are currently $40 off
+Beats' Studio Buds+ are currently $40 off

-A new deal has arrived that is worth considering.
+A new deal has arrived that’s worth considering.

-On Amazon, Apple-owned Beats Studio Buds+ are currently on sale for $40 off at $189, which represents 17 percent.
+On Amazon, Apple-owned Beats’ Studio Buds+ are currently on sale for $40 off at $189, representing a 17 percent discount.

-The Beats Studio Buds+ have Active Noise Cancelling and Transparency Modes than are far better that its predecessor, the Buds+.

-These buds offer 36 hours of total battery life, including 27 hours from the charging case and up to nine hours from the earbuds.
-The charging case comes with a USB-C slot.
+The Beats Studio Buds+ feature Active Noise Cancelling and Transparency Modes that are a notable improvement over their predecessor, the Buds+.
+They offer 36 hours of total battery life, including 27 hours from the charging case and up to nine hours from the earbuds.
+The charging case features a USB-C slot.
 Additionally, the Studio Buds+ are IPX4-rated and are sweat and water-resistant.

-The Buds+ are available in ‘Black/Gold,’ ‘Ivory,’ and the Nothing-inspired ‘Transparent’ colorway.
+The Buds+ are available in ‘Black/Gold,’ ‘Ivory’ and the Nothing-inspired ‘Transparent’ colorway.

 Check them out here at Amazon Canada